 To review documents that were removed from the Custodian Dedupe view, switch to "No Dedupe" and select a custodian from the filter carousel, then enter this in the search bar:

-What is the "Has Duplicates" QC tag?
+What is the "Has Duplicates" Auto Tag?

 Filtering on documents with duplicates